Library and study spaces

 If you’re looking for somewhere to study on campus, one of the main places will be the Library.

-Our 24/7 opening for the June exam period begins on Monday 24 May and will run until Wednesday 23 June, when we revert to summer vacation hours.
+Our 24/7 opening for the summer exam period begins on Monday 23 May 2022 and will run until Wednesday 22 June 2022, when we revert to normal term time hours.

 We know the Library can get very busy in the run-up to and during exams, so keep an eye out on Twitter @lborolibrary for all the latest information.

 If you need computer facilities, there are a number of PC labs across campus that are open.
 Have a look online to find your nearest ones.
 The IT Services website provides real-time information on whether there are computers currently available.

 You can also access computers on campus remotely, both Windows and macOS.
 Instructions for remote desktop access can be found here.